rclune/playbooks-website/content/documentation/reference/writing_guide.md

 weight: 2
 ---

 This section does not cover the technical details of setting up automatic reference documentation.
-SFor guidance on that process, see the companion GitHub repository. <!-- TO DO: link documentation repo --> Instead, this section focuses on the content and formatting of the text you’ll provide to users.
+For guidance on that process, see the companion GitHub repository. <!-- TO DO: link documentation repo --> Instead, this section focuses on the content and formatting of the text you’ll provide to users.

 ## API Documentation